tonylekhtman/DILBERT/README.md

 ### 4. Run a training
 The `main.py` script runs the whole process.

-To tun the full process you can run:
+To run the full process you can simply run:
 ```
 python main.py --training_file trainins/sample.yaml --gpu 0
 ```